adish-jain/trading-engine/readme.md

 7) Python - To write the server-side matching logic

 ## Project Files
-Here, I give a short breakdown of all the files in the project directory, and how they interact with each other:
+Here, I give a short breakdown of all the files in the project directory, and how they interact with each other.
+For a much more detailed look at this interaction, please refer to the *Understanding Flow* section.

 1) requirements.txt - Contains all dependencies (Falcon, Gunicorn, Pandas)
 2) Dockerfile - Downloads all dependencies and builds the Docker image from which we can instantiate a container
 3) app.py - An entrypoint for our application and drives route configuration